-On November 21, 2005, the Senate approved the Departments of Transportation, Treasury, and Housing and Urban Development, and the Judiciary, and the District of Columbia, and Independent Agencies Appropriations Act for FY2006 (TTHUD).
-The House approved the act on November 18, 2005.
+On December 30, 2005, the President signed into law the Defense Appropriations Act of 2005, P.L.
+109-148.
+The act included a provision subjecting all discretionary appropriations for FY2006, including special federal payments to the District of Columbia, to a 1% across-the-board rescission to help offset the cost of Hurricane Katrina disaster relief assistance.
+One month earlier, on November 30, 2005, the President signed into law the Departments of Transportation, Treasury, Housing and Urban Development, the Judiciary, the District of Columbia, and Independent Agencies Appropriations Act for FY2006, P.L.
+109-115 (TTHUD).
+The Senate approved the act on November 21, 2005; the House, on November 18.
 The act includes \$603 million in special federal payments, including funding for two new initiatives: \$3 million for marriage development accounts for low-income persons, and it transfers 15 acres of federal land at Robert F. Kennedy Stadium to the District for lease to public charter school entity to construct a boarding school.
 The act includes \$40 million in special federal payments in support of elementary and secondary school education, including \$13 million for public school improvements, \$13 million for public charter schools, and \$14 million for vouchers to fund scholarship assistance to private and religious elementary and secondary schools.
-Consistent with appropriations acts for previous fiscal years, the TTUD Act for FY2006 continues to restrict or prohibit the use of District and federal funds to support a needle exchange program, abortion services, or a voter-approved medical marijuana initiative.
+Consistent with appropriations acts for previous fiscal years, the TTUD Act for FY2006 restricts or prohibits the use of District and federal funds to support a needle exchange program, abortion services, or a voter-approved medical marijuana initiative.
+The 1% rescission required by P.L.
+109-148 reduces the District's total federal payment to \$597 million from \$603 million.

-Committee Markup House House Senate Senate Conf. .
-Report proved Public House Senate Report Passage Report Passage Report House Senate Law H.R.
+able 1.5 tatus of I JISTRICT of Colum пріа Арр ropriation is, F T 2006 Committee Markup House Report Senate Report Senate Passage Conf.
+Report Conf.
+Rep ort Approved Public Law House Senate Tussuge Report i ussuge Report House Senate Law H.R.
 3058 6/21/05 S. 1446 7/21/05 H.Rept.
 109-153 6/30/05 (405-18) S.Rept.
-109-106 10/20/05 (93-1) H.Rept.
-109-307 11/18/05 (392-31) 11/21/05 (unanimous consent)
+109- 106 10/20/05 (93-1) H.Rept.
+109- 307 / 8/05 (392-3) l 1/21/05 (unanimous consent) /30/2005 (P.L.
+109- 5)